 Choosing the right credit card

-When you’re looking for a credit card, it’s pretty important to know what you want that card for... purchases, transfers, just for emergencies?
-This short video describes the main types and what they’re best suited for.
+When you’re looking for a credit card, it’s important you know what you want it for... purchases, transfers, or a card that’ll come in handy for emergencies?
+This short video tells you all about each type of credit card we offer and what it’s best used for.

 - Think about how you’ll use your new credit card, both now and in the future.